total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 Just like generic functions, it's common to prefix your type parameters with `T` to differentiate them from normal types.

-Now when we call `getFirstElement`, TypeScript will infer the type of `` based on the argument we pass in:
+Now when we call `getFirstElement`, TypeScript will infer the type of `TMember` based on the argument we pass in:

 ```ts twoslash
 const getFirstElement = <TMember>(arr: TMember[]) => {